Natural Gas FAQs

 Call FPU at 888.220.9356 to see if natural gas is available for your home or business.

 Does FPU Offer Any Rebates or Incentives For Including Natural Gas Appliances or Equipment?

 FPU offers a variety of rebates and incentives to offset the initial cost of installing natural gas equipment, including:

-- Up to $1,750 in rebates for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances
+- Rebates for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances

-- Up to $1,300 in rebates for residential customers who include natural gas appliances in new construction
+- Rebates for commercial customers who include qualifying natural gas commercial appliances at their business